Cottondale, Texas

 Unincorporated community in Texas, U.S.

 Cottondale is an unincorporated community in Wise County, in the U.S. state of Texas.
+The area is loosely located in the Dallas-Fort Worth Metroplex.

 History

+The area would gain its name from a cotton crop of John Thomas Bridges, a native of Alabama who had settled in Wise County.
 A post office was established in 1875, and it was discontinued in 1912.

+Cottondale in Popular Culture

-Gangster Machine Gun Kelly died of a heart attack at Leavenworth Prison on July 17, 1954 and was buried at Cottondale Texas Cemetery.
+The American Gangster Machine Gun Kelly would pass away of a heart attack at Leavenworth Prison on July 17, 1954 in Leavenworth, Kansas, and was buried in the Cottondale Cemetery.